 Why are ABA-Approved Paralegal Programs Important?

-Paralegal programs in most schools or colleges are ABA-approved and students can find programs at both the associates and bachelor’s degree level.
-One reason why the ABA-approved programs are offered is that it better prepares the student for the workplace in the criminal justice field.
-Most paralegal programs within the state holds an accreditation with the ACCSC as well.
+Paralegal programs in most schools or colleges are ABA-approved and students can find programs at both the associate’s and bachelor’s degree levels.
+One reason why the ABA-approved programs are offered is that it better prepare the student for the workplace in the criminal justice field.
+Most paralegal programs within the state hold an accreditation with the ACCSC as well.

-To learn more on professional paralegal certificate programs, students can contact the National Association of legal Assistants (NALA), the American Bar Association (ABA), or the National Association of Legal Professionals (NALS).
-Each association help in advancing the paralegal in professional development and offers networking opportunities for career growth.
-Membership dues may vary, depending on if the member is still a student or have graduated with their paralegal certification already.
+To learn more about professional paralegal certificate programs, students can contact the National Association of Legal Assistants (NALA), the American Bar Association (ABA), or the National Association of Legal Professionals (NALS).
+Each association helps in advancing the paralegal in professional development and offers networking opportunities for career growth.
+Membership dues may vary, depending on if the member is still a student or has graduated with their paralegal certification already.
 Some do provide a discount for those who are actively serving in the military.